There are a number of ways that grades can be posted to transcripts; this article highlights several methods of posting and locking.

 - Second, verify that the Class Enrollment Record for the class the student has left has the “Exclude from Transcript” flag set.
 The default behavior is that this will in fact be set whenever you fill in the Withdraw Date field on a class enrollment record.

-- Third, use the Transcript posting dialogue to “Clear & repost blank grades” for the affected term.
+- Third, unlock the transcript items and then use the Transcript posting dialogue to “Clear & repost blank grades” for the affected term.
 This will have the effect of deleting transcript items, and then re-inserting transcript items based on the new class enrollments settings, which had changed since the last time you posted Transcripts.

 - In sum, the purpose of this is to guarantee a linear connection between Transcript Items and their associated, intended Class Enrollment Records (as they exist subsequent to transferring students from one section to another), and even more importantly, to guarantee that duplicate transcript items don’t exist (the original being from the withdrawn class and a new one coming from the late-entered class).
 These instructions guarantee only one transcript item for that course/grade, and also guarantee a connection between the intended class enrollment and the transcript items.